-In 1972, Decree NO. 24 was promulgated " 1.12 to merge the distribution and generation activities of ECN and NDA under one Eko Disco serves 1,500km2 in the southern corporate umbrella, National Electric Power Authority (NEPA), thereby creating a single electricity market for the country.
-The reform
+In 1972, Decree NO. 24 was promulgated " 1.12 to merge the distribution and generation activities of ECN and NDA under one Eko Disco serves 1.500km2 in the southern corporate umbrella, National Electric Power part of Lagos, extending from Epe LGA in the Authority (NEPA), thereby creating a single East to Badagry LGA in the West and as far north as Mushin LGA, an area with an estimated electricity market for the country.
+The reform of the sector introduced by the Electric population of 8m - 10m people.
+It serves over